transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 instead of 30 or 60, to keep the file size small, so when Sonic gets his fast boots, it seems like the sprite isn't animated, but it's actually just moving too fast to be recorded.

-By the way, out of each 16.6ms interval between updating a frame, the old code was running at around 2ms, and the new code was running at around 6ms, so the new code is significantly slower.
+For those who are curious, out of each 16.6ms interval between updating a frame, the old display code was running in around 2ms, and the new code is running in around 6ms, so the new code is significantly slower (but still well within the time available).
 This is in part because I'm calculating which cell to draw for each of the planes, and fetching the scroll values, for each pixel on the screen.
-This could be improved upon by storing the pattern data for the current cell between iterations and only updating it if the calculated offset into the scroll for the current pixel is on a cell boundary.
-Doing so will make the code harder to read though, and I wanted it to be as clear (if verbose) while getting the glitches fixed.
+This could be improved upon by storing the pattern data for the current cells for each plane between iterations and only updating them when the cell changes.
+That said, doing so will only make a small improvement in performance, while also making the code harder to read.

 Conclusion